 teeth trying to say it better.
 Poor pa.
 That was Mr Dignam, my father.
 I

-because he went to confession to Father Conroy
+hope he's in purgatory now because he went to confession to Father Conroy

 on Saturday night.